AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-10-Glue-Gun-Constructs.md

 exclude_rss: true
 ---
 <div class='box'>
-<i>This blog post serves as submission to <a href='https://twitter.com/sableRaph'>Raphaël de Courville</a>'s weekly creative coding challenge.
-'Where is the code?' you ask?
-This week's topic was 'Non-computer' so I stepped away from the keyboard a little and did something a little different!</i>
+<i>This blog post serves as submission to <a href='https://twitter.com/sableRaph'>Raphaël de Courville</a>'s weekly creative coding challenge!
+You might ask:  'Where is the code?', and well, this week's topic was 'Non-computer' so I stepped away from the keyboard for a bit and did something a little different!</i>
 </div>

 For this challenge I channeled my inner child and glue gunned together these little 'constructs'.
 Made from scrap I ramsacked from the garage, and some stuff I found in the garden.
 I'm not going to lie, but it was a lot of fun making these!